anionDev/Epew/ReadMe.md

 ```
 Commandlineargument=Base64("<ProgramPathAndFile>;~<Arguments>;~<Title>;~<WorkingDirectory>;~<PrintErrorsAsInformation>;~<LogFile>;~<TimeoutInMilliseconds>;~<Verbose>;~<AddLogOverhead>")
 ```
-The arguments PrintErrorsAsInformation and verbose are boolean values.
+The arguments PrintErrorsAsInformation, verbose and AddLogOverhead are boolean values.
 Pass '1' to set them to true or anything else to set them to false.

 Now call ExternalProgramExecutionWrapper with the base64-argument:
 ```